umpyre-code/turnstile/src/templates/welcome.md

 ## Helpful notes to get you started

 * We recommend you [go to your profile](/profile) and fill it out.
-Add a photo, choose a handle, and maybe write a description telling people who you are.
+Add a photo, choose a handle, and write a description telling people who you are.
-  Please remember, your profile is public!
+  Your profile is public!
 * You can send a message to anyone on the platform.
-Just type their name into the recipients field when you compose a message.
+Type their name into the recipients field when you compose a message, and it'll search the network.
 The reading level of that person will be displayed when you select them from the drop down.
+* Reading level (or RAL) is a measurement of what it costs to get that persons attention.
+If you want to go to the top of their inbox and trigger a notification, make sure you price the message at or above the RAL.
 * Messages are always end-to-end encrypted, and they are stored on the client side only.
 In other words, we can't read your messages, and we don't hang on to copies of them after 30 days.
 Everything is deleted from our servers.
-* We don't retain behaviourial data that includes personally identifiable information about you or the contents of your messages.
+* We don't retain any behaviourial data with personally identifiable information, about you or the contents of your messages.
-* We do retain payment information to combat fraud and comply with regulations where necessary.
+* We retain account and payment information to combat fraud, maintain a high quality network without spam and bot accounts, and to comply with regulations where necessary.

-## Pro Tips(™)
+## Pro Tips(tm)

 * Messages can be formatted using markdown
 * Email notifications are enabled by default only for messages at or above your